What is Clinical Psychology Forum?

 How long does the whole process take?

 Occasionally, articles may be accepted or rejected with minimal delay.
-More frequently, however, there is liaison between reviewer and contact author.

 Final publication also depends on the authors returning a completed copyright form.